jeff-hykin/universify/story.md

 ```

-I would love to dive into the hacky "features" of bash and powershell that make it possible (those details can be found in [my stack overflow answer](https://stackoverflow.com/a/67292076/4367134)), but let us focus on two points:
+Lets focus on a few points:
  <!-- like bash not doing any syntax checks or powershell's absurd stop-parsing operator `--%`.
 And while the gritty details can be found in [my stack overflow answer](https://stackoverflow.com/a/67292076/4367134), lets focus on two important points: -->

 1. The "hello world" program above is general purpose.
 Pasting any (legitimately any) valid powershell code in there will cause the script to work (or not-work) as it normally would on Windows.
 The same is true for almost any (99.9%) bash code.
 And, with escaping, even the remaining 0.1% of bash programs work too.
 2. How is this possible?
-Well the idea is very straightforward.
 Every line in that file is simultaneously valid bash and valid powershell syntax (a [polyglot program](https://www.youtube.com/watch?v=2L6EE6ZgURE)).
+The polyglot details they can be found in [my stack overflow answer](https://stackoverflow.com/a/67292076/4367134).
 The execution of that file is where there are a few quirks.
 At runtime, Windows only cares about the file extension (.ps1), which tells Windows to run the file as powershell.
 On Linux and MacOS, the file extension doesn't matter.
 Instead the shebang at the top (which is a normal comment in powershell) tells the OS to run the script with sh.

 <!-- While cute, this script is only semi-universal because it is merely two platform-specific scripts in one file.
 I wouldn't be writing this post if the true universal script was anything less than a unified (one language), practical, editable (not compiled/mangled), standalone (no side-effects), reliable (version-pinned spec-based), general-purpose script with support for packages/modules. -->

+However, this is not a universal script.

+When I say universal script, I mean one language not two.
+I mean a reliable, general purpose, no side effects, editable (not mangled/compiled) script that is practial.

-How does this party trick help us get to a true universal script?
-The next logical step would be to try bootstrapping either bash or powershell, making one of those run on the other system(s), thereby making it (bash or powershell) the world's first universal scripting language.
-Yes... that would be the next logical step.
-After all, it would be completely impractical to introduce a third language.
-Right?
-Every line of the script would need to be valid bash, valid powershell, and valid as some third language, and there is no *practical* way to do that.
+The next logical step to reach that point would be to try bootstrapping either bash or powershell to work on the foreign systemlanguag(s).
+This would make either bash or powershell the world's first universal scripting language.
+The only other option would be insane: introducing a third language and making the script simultaniously valid bash, valid powershell and valid as that third language.

-Right?

 # Part 2: Cramming in a 3rd Language

 When it comes to programming syntax, we as programmers have a lot of choice: indent-based Python, end-based Ruby, C-style languages, ~~Haskell~~ Elixir.
-For a universal script we could even use Zig, Go, or Rust by simply running the code immediately after compiling ([Rust supports shebangs by the way](https://stackoverflow.com/a/41325202/4367134)).
-How many of those languages have a syntax that is compatible with bash and powershell?
+We could even try to use Rust ([Rust supports shebangs by the way](https://stackoverflow.com/a/41325202/4367134)).
+How many languages have a syntax that is compatible with bash and powershell?

 I don't know.
-Thankfully it doesn't matter.
-The universal script only needs one more language.

-So why I am beating around the bush?

-The truth is the world's first universal script could only ever be one language.
+We don't need to know, we just need one compatible language.

-Maybe it is dawning on you what language I am about to mention.
-We can claim it didn't have to be this way -- there must be another compatible syntax.
-Maybe there is.
-But deep down you and I know it is fate.
-The world's first universal scripting language ...
+Some people will object to what I am about to say.
+They will say "it didn't have to be this way, there must be another syntax".
+Maybe they are right.
+But deep down, you and I both know it was fate.
+The truth is the world's first universal script could only ever be one language:
 - The language destined from birth to rule over all languages.
 - The language no programmer can truly escape.
 - The language that crashes iPhones, CloudFlare, Teslas, and homemade websites alike.